Friday, August 16, 1968

 George Harrison

-Take 14 was considered to be the best.
-A reduction mix (named take 15) was done to open up more tracks for overdubs.
-In the process, the tape was slowed down to lengthen the song from 3:53 to 4:53.
+Take 14 was deemed the best.
+A reduction mix, named take 15, was created to open up additional tracks for overdubbing.
+During the process, the tape speed was reduced to extend the song’s duration from 3:53 to 4:53.

-Shortly after leaving the studio, George Harrison flew to Greece for a short holiday, returning to London on August 21.
-The Monday, August 19 session was cancelled.
-August 20 and August 21 went without him, and overdubs onto take 15 would be only worked on, on September 3.
+Shortly after leaving the studio, George Harrison flew to Greece for a brief holiday, returning to London on August 21.
+The session scheduled for Monday, August 19, was cancelled.
+The sessions on August 20 and 21 proceeded without him, and further overdubs on take 15 were postponed until September 3.

 The ‘White Album’ was a time when George Martin was starting to relinquish control over the group.
 There were a number of occasions – holidays, and when he had other recording commitments – when he wasn’t available for sessions and they would just get on and produce it themselves.
 He certainly wasn’t around for quite a considerable period of time, although they’d always fall back on him for scoring and arranging things.